 - Can we calculate ratios based on this data?
 Yes, because $0 is the absolute minimum amount of money a person could have with them.

 - The person with $80 has four times as much as the person with $20.

 Ratio data has all properties of interval data, such as – data should have numeric values, a distance between the two points is equal, etc., but, unlike interval data where zero is arbitrary, in ratio data, zero is absolute.

-An excellent example of ratio data is the measurement of heights.
+An excellent example can be the measurement of heights.
 Height could be measured in centimeters, meters, inches, or feet.
 It is not possible to have a negative height.
-When comparing to interval data, for example, the temperature can be – 10-degree Celsius, but height cannot be negative, as stated above.
+For example, when comparing to interval data, the temperature can be – 10 degrees Celsius, but height cannot be negative, as stated above.

-Ratio data can be multiplied and divided, and this is one of the significant differences between ratio data and interval data, which can only be added and subtracted.
+It can be multiplied and divided, and this is one of the significant differences between ratio and interval data, which can only be added and subtracted.
 Here, the difference between 1 and 2 is the same as the difference between 3 and 4, but also, 4 is twice as much as 2.
 This comparison is impossible in interval data.